F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 - takes a DataFrame/Series (depending on the source object) as the first argument
     - this dataframe/series contains the data for the group (all columns)
+    - the **key** of each particular group can be accessed using the `name` attribute of the dataframe/series
 - returns a Series, DataFrame, or a scalar
     - when a scalar is returned, the result is a series with the scalar value for each group
     - we do not have to reduce the data to a single value or a single row, we can just transform the data arbitrarily.